 An apartment landlord or owner is responsible for their apartment building.
 There are city and state building codes that the apartment building must comply with for the safety of their residents and guests.
 There is also common sense of any business to keep their property safe.
 If a tenant or guest is injured in the apartment or building, the landlord may be liable to be sued.
 Our Minnesota lawyers have handled many cases against a landlord after our client was injured in the apartment, in the building, in the parking lot, etc.

 It is important to keep in mind, however, that the landlord is not automatically responsible if someone is injured on their property.
 They are only responsible if they did something wrong, i.e., created a dangerous condition, or failed to correct a dangerous condition that they knew about or should have known about.

 INJURY LAWYER APARTMENT BUILDING NEGLIGENCE COMPENSATION

-We do not handle other types of landlord tenant disputes, but click here for more information on landlord tenant disputes in Minnesota.
+We do not handle other types of landlord tenant disputes, like eviction or maintenance issues.
+However, you can click here for more information on those type of landlord tenant disputes in Minnesota.